KylerZan23/fitness-trackerV2/README.md

 - **Analytics-ready data structure** for continuous AI model improvement
 - **Type-safe submission process** with comprehensive validation and error handling

+### 🎯 **Focused Workout Experience**
+- **Dual view modes** for workout sessions: Full View and Focused View
+- **Distraction-free training** with focused view showing only the current exercise
+- **Auto-progression** that advances to the next exercise when current one is completed
+- **Smart navigation** with Previous/Next controls and exercise progress indicators
+- **Mobile-optimized** interface eliminating the need to scroll during workouts
+- **Real-time progress tracking** with visual indicators for completed exercises

 ### 🔄 **Seamless Onboarding Experience**
 - Individual question-per-page design for maximum engagement
 - Real-time validation with helpful suggestions and warnings